 LOCATION | ONTARIO, CANADA

-Val-d'Or Mining Corporation has an option to acquire a 100% interest in the Abitibi Greenstone Belt Prospect consisting of 61 grassroots properties, which includes the Baden Prospect.
+Val-d'Or Mining Corporation holds a 100% interest in a group of properties located in the Abitibi Greenstone Belt, which includes the Baden Prospect.

 This property is located within the Matachewan Gold Camp and consists of four claims in Baden Township that total approximately 256 hectares.